The 9 Best Ways to Test Blood Sugar Levels

 As was just briefly mentioned, poor blood sugar regulation ultimately contributes to heart disease.
 This is because chronically elevated insulin drives up inflammation and contributes to the oxidation of cholesterol within the arteries.
 Chronic elevation in insulin also increases blood pressure and LDL cholesterol, creating the perfect storm for heart disease development.

 This is likely the reason why it is so common for those who have heart issues to also have diabetes and general metabolic disorders.
-Whenever I am working with someone who is concerned about heart disease, the first thing I recommend is to test blood sugar on a regular basis and use strategies to ensure it remains stable.
+Whenever I am working with someone concerned about heart disease, the first thing I recommend is to test blood sugar regularly and use strategies to ensure it remains stable.

 heart, Top 7 Nutrients to Support Heart Health